 Right care for your menstrual cup

-In the past the first medical grade silicon were very hard, so the recommendation of boiling it for longer periods of time did not change much the flexibility, with the years were getting more and more comfortable.
+In the past the first medical grade silicon was very hard, so the recommendation of boiling it for longer periods of time did not change much the flexibility, with the years were getting more and more comfortable ones.
 Right now the most of the brands provide softer, flexible and more pleasant versions.
 Boiling them for longer periods of time, only shortens the life of your menstrual cup, so you get to buy another one sooner.
-While this might not be applied to all the menstrual cups brands which are on the market, I can tell my oldest menstrual cup is 16 years old and still actively used looking as the first day.
-Here are the secrets to make them last longer!
+While this might not be applied to all the menstrual cups brands which are on the market, I can tell my oldest menstrual cup is 17 years old and still actively used looking as the first day.
+Here are the secrets to make sure your menstrual cup lasts forever!

 - First and very important: wash your hands!

 - Since silicon is not a material that harbors or shelters bacteria, it is safe to rinse it with cold water between changes and reinsert it.
 (In order to prevent discoloration is better to use cold water first and follow it by warm water afterward).
 Ideally every 4-8 hours, in order to make the blood flow, even though you run the risk of forgetting about your menstruation since it holds much more than tampons.